toddgoates/cybertaxi/PROJECT_CONTEXT.md

 - Special fare unlock threshold was lowered from `500` to `350`
 - EMP spawn interval was reduced to `90` seconds

+### Endgame flow changes

+- At `10000` credits, current fare values are cleared and no new fares appear
+- The player enters a scripted finale dialogue sequence before Heat 10 can unlock
+- Heat 10 only begins after the finale dialogue completes
+- Once 50 rivals are active, a survival phase begins with a hidden timer and survival dialogue
+- After survival, rivals enter a shutdown phase and are removed one by one
+- When only five rivals remain, an additional Axiom line plays
+- Once the rivals are gone, a final extraction dialogue plays
+- A white extraction marker appears at the edge of the map and on the navigator
+- Reaching the extraction marker triggers the `You won!` screen and suspends gameplay

 ### Performance and stability changes

 - Added a lightweight dev performance overlay enabled via `?perf=1`